16/08/2017 Press release

 Secretary: Mugayo Richard

-The election exercise follows the conclusion of the RAP1 strip map disclosure exercise in which the PAPs confirmed the location and accuracy of information related to their land before submission of the Priority RAP documentation to Government of Uganda for Approval by end of August 2017.
+The election exercise follows the conclusion of the RAP1 strip map disclosure exercise in which the PAPs confirmed the location and accuracy of information related to their land before submission of the Priority RAP documentation to the government for approval by the end of August 2017.

 Following completion of the exploration phase, the oil companies are moving into the development phase to prepare for the production of oil which necessitates the permanent occupation of around three hundred and ten hectares (310 Ha) of land for the establishment of an industrial area and associated access road located in Kasenyi Village, Ngwedo Sub-county, Buliisa District.